Official Global Travel Advisories

 Typhoid is a bacterial infection spread by contaminated food or water.
 Risk is higher among children, travellers going to rural areas, travellers visiting friends and relatives or those travelling for a long period of time.

-Travellers visiting regions with a risk typhoid, especially those exposed to places with poor sanitation should speak to a health care professional about vaccination.
+Travellers visiting regions with a risk of typhoid, especially those exposed to places with poor sanitation, should speak to a health care professional about vaccination.

 Chikungunya

-There is currently a risk of chikungunya in this country.
-Chikungunya is a virus spread through the bite of an infected mosquito.
-Chikungunya can cause a viral disease that typically causes fever and pain in the joints.
+The virus that causes chikungunya is spread through the bite of an infected mosquito.
+It can cause fever and pain in the joints.
 In some cases, the joint pain can be severe and last for months or years.

 Dengue

-- In this country, dengue fever may occur sporadically.
+• In this country, risk of dengue is sporadic.
 It is a viral disease spread to humans by mosquito bites.

-- Dengue fever can cause severe flu-like symptoms.
-In some cases, it can lead to dengue haemorrhagic fever, which can be fatal.
+• Dengue can cause flu-like symptoms.
+In some cases, it can lead to severe dengue, which can be fatal.

-- Mosquitoes carrying dengue typically bite during the daytime, particularly around sunrise and sunset.
+• Mosquitoes carrying dengue typically bite during the daytime, particularly around sunrise and sunset.

-- Protect yourself from mosquito bites.
-There is no vaccine or medication that protects against dengue fever.
+• Protect yourself from mosquito bites.
+There is no vaccine or medication available in Canada to prevent dengue.

 Rift Valley fever

-Travellers are cautioned to avoid contact with animals, including dogs, monkeys, snakes, rodents, birds, and bats.
-Certain infections found in some areas in West Africa, like avian influenza, ebola, and rabies, can be shared between humans and animals.
+Travellers are cautioned to avoid contact with animals, including dogs, livestock (pigs, cows), monkeys, snakes, rodents, birds, and bats, and to avoid eating undercooked wild game.

 Tuberculosis